David Haye vs. Derek Chisora: Reaction to the fight

-The fight
+Fight details

 In front of a crowd of 30,000 in attendance.
 Chisora entered the stadium, hooded and masked to the theme from Gladiator, and Haye to his entry music "Ain't No Stoppin' Us Now" by McFadden & Whitehead.
 In the opening two rounds, Chisora applied constant pressure, with Haye landing scoring shots at range.
 The bout heated up at the end of the third round, as Chisora closed the distance and caught Haye with a flush left hook after the bell had gone, which appeared to hurt Haye.
 Chisora emerged at the start of the fourth round aggressively, exchanging punches with Haye.
 Towards the end of the fifth round, Haye landed with a quick, hard left hook, followed by a right hand, which knocked down Chisora for the first time in his career.
 At the eighth count, Chisora made it to his feet, Haye connected with a series of punches, knocking Chisora down for a second time, and though he regained his feet again, the referee waved the fight off, therefore giving Haye the win by TKO in the fifth round.

 Aftermath

 In the post-fight press conference, Haye and Chisora expressed their respect for each other and concluded their rivalry.
 Haye was then challenged by Manuel Charr who was scheduled to face Vitali Klitschko later in the year.
 Between October 2018 and July 2021 Haye served as Chisora's manager.

+The event drew approximately 300,000 pay-per-view buys in the United Kingdom on BoxNation.